marcellopagano/tic-tac-toe/readme.md

 # Tic tac toe : html5 + css + js (Demo)

-## This is a demo part of the tic-tac-toe game made entirely with html5, css and javascript, this demo does not use canvas
+This is a demo part of the tic-tac-toe game made entirely with html5, css and javascript, this demo does not use canvas.

 </br>